Nguenda/Responsible-Machine-Learning/README.md

 **Objective**

 The objective of this assignment 2 is to analyze and evaluate the ML models developed in Assignment 1.
-We assessed the explanatory results of the models from both a domain knowledge perspective and by comparing the differences between the models.
+We assessed the explanatory results of the models EBM, GLM, and XGB from both a domain knowledge perspective and by comparing the differences between the models.
 Additionally, we calculated global feature importance using regression coefficients, Shapley values, or other reputable techniques.

 **Instructions**